r0gig0r/hindsight/hindsight-docs/docs/developer/admin-cli.md

 ### decommission-worker

-Release all tasks owned by a crashed or decommissioned worker.
-This resets tasks from "processing" back to "pending" status so they can be picked up by other workers.
+Release all tasks owned by a worker, resetting them from "processing" back to "pending" status so they can be picked up by other workers.

 ```bash
 hindsight-admin decommission-worker WORKER_ID [OPTIONS]